We’ve recently announced that we will fully transition to Ventra™, our new fare payment system, by Tuesday, July 1.

 Q: Will I need to tie a credit card to a Ventra Card like with Chicago Card Plus requires now?

 A: Not at all.
 You can use cash to buy and put value on a Ventra Card at any Ventra vending machine or from what'll be thousands of retailers around town.
 Even more, you can put transit value for pay-as-you-go use and unlimited ride passes on the very same card.
 Once you have the card, you'll be able to do everything you do with cash today—and a lot more.

 Q: What if I don't have a Ventra Card when I get to the train station.
-Will I be forced to buy a $3, disposable Ventra Ticket if I just need one ride?
+Will I have to buy a $3, disposable Ventra Ticket if I just need one ride?

 A: Also, no. If you have a contactless card from your bank, you can create a "Ventra transit account" on the card you already have and start using that.